ge-nome/jobsportal/README.md

 ## 📝 Notes

-This project was completed as part of a technical interview process.
+This project is ongoing as part of a technical interview process.
 Feedback and suggestions are welcome.

 ---